Screening too many chemicals to count

 self.num_evaluations += 1

 Finally, all this gets put together in the config file for the TS algorithm, which specifies the reaction schema and scoring function to use.
+The reagent files are assumed to be plaintext two-column space-separated files, with the first column being the SMILES and the second column being the name of the reagent.
+We ensure that our compressed files of fragment libraries are rewritten in this format.

 CODE